 KMMLU is a multiple-choice dataset featuring 45 categories that reflect Korea's cultural and regional characteristics.
 While the benchmark includes questions involving negation, it does not sufficiently address whether language models genuinely struggle with negation in Korean.
 In fact, the authors pointed out that models tend to perform better on items with negation compared to items without negation in the KMMLU test set.
 Their analysis suggests that this result arises because the negative questions in KMMLU focus primarily on relatively simple declarative knowledge, rather than procedural knowledge~\citep{son2025kmmlu}.

 To investigate whether models face difficulties with negation even in simple declarative questions, we conducted an additional experiment.
-First, we extracted questions containing negation from KMMLU using a rule-based detector and converted them into binary-choice items for evaluation.
+First, we extracted a total of 7,153 questions containing negation from KMMLU using a rule-based detector and converted them into binary-choice items for evaluation.
 Next, we transformed these items into affirmative sentences and re-evaluated the models.
-Figure~\ref{fig:kmmlu_boolq} provides an example of this process.
+Figure~\ref{fig:kmmlu_boolq_a} provides an example of this process.
 The results, shown in Table~\ref{tab:kmmlu_boolq_brief}, indicate that both Korean and non-Korean models achieve higher performance on the affirmative versions on average.
 These findings suggest that models struggle to handle negation, even in simple declarative questions.

 \paragraph{LLM performance on KoBest BoolQ.} KoBest BoolQ is a binary-choice dataset featured in KoBest~\citep{jang-etal-2022-kobest}, in which models are required to respond with either \textit{True} or \textit{False} based on their understanding of the provided context.
 This task is more challenging than the straightforward declarative questions in KMMLU, as it requires context-sensitive reasoning.
-To investigate the impact of negation, we transformed all questions into their negated forms and assessed the models' performance.
+To investigate the impact of negation, we transformed all 1,404 questions into their negated forms and assessed the models' performance.
+An example of this process is shown in Figure~\ref{fig:kmmlu_boolq_b}.
 The results indicate a significant decline in performance across all 43 models, reinforcing the previous finding that LLMs struggle to reason under negation~\citep{truong2023language}, and this issue is also relevant in Korean.